Page Reviewed / Updated - Mar. 2019

 These two very similar programs, Adult Day Services and Alzheimer's Day Treatment, are both provided by the Division of Services for Aging and Adults with Physical Disabilities through Delaware Health and Social Services.
-Both programs, which are provided statewide, provide supervision and non-medical care during daytime hours in structured, group environments.
+Both programs, which are provided statewide and are available to both non-Medicaid and Medicaid persons, provide supervision and non-medical care during daytime hours in structured group environments.
 In Alzheimer's Day Treatment, medical care is also available.

 The main distinction between these adult day care programs is specialized treatment for persons with Alzheimer's or related dementia vs. assistance for frail, aging individuals without the condition.